-OK, this is the tallest ski mountain in North American and you’ll find it in the Canadian Rockies in British Columbia.
-It’s a bit of a trek from the closest airport in Kelowna, but with a 5,620 foot vertical you’ll never get bored.
-Revelstoke Mountain is the only resort in the world offering lift, cat, heli and backcountry skiing from one village.
-The town of Revelstoke is nearby.
+Revelstoke is the tallest ski mountain in North America, and you’ll find it in the Canadian Rockies in British Columbia.
+It’s a bit of a trek from the closest airport in Kelowna, but you’ll never get bored with a 5,620 foot vertical.
+Revelstoke Mountain is the only resort in the world offering lift, cat, heli and backcountry skiing from one village, while the town of Revelstoke is nearby.
 While it may not be as convenient as other ski resorts, Revelstoke is hard to beat for its vertical terrain.

-Whistler and Blackcomb Mountains make up the largest ski resort in North America and, if you’re counting, it is also the most visited.
+Whistler and Blackcomb Mountains make up the largest ski resort in North America.
 The vertical is 5,234 feet and the ski terrain is more than 8,000 acres.
-Whistler is a favorite of US skiers and riders as well as those crossing the pond for their winter holidays.
-Besides, there’s a glacier, too.
+Whistler is a favorite of U.S. skiers and riders as well as those crossing the pond for their winter holidays.
+Besides, there’s skiing on the Horstman Glacier, too.

-When you head south of the Canadian border and into the Rockies, you’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on n early 2,500 acres.
-Jackson is a fun town (grab a beer at the Mangy Moose) and everything you’ll want is at the base.
+You’ll find the largest vertical in the United States at Jackson Hole Mountain Resort where the drop is 4,105 feet and you can ski and ride on nearly 2,500 acres.
+Jackson is a fun town (hang out at the legendary Mangy Moose) and everything you’ll want is at the base.

 You’ll find two of the longest verticals in the Rockies (for that matter in the USA) in the Aspen-Snowmass resort complex.
-Snowmass is a favorites of families (with plenty of groomers and other stuff) and is a separate mountain a short ride from the iconic ski town.
+Snowmass is a favorites of families (with plenty of groomers) and is a separate mountain and village a short ride from the iconic Aspen ski town.
 The vertical is 4,050 and the terrain involves almost 3,500 acres.

-But, don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
-Aspen Mountain itself (still called Ajax by many) is 3,267 feet covering 750 acres.
+Don’t overlook Aspen Highlands 3,522 acres with 1,500 acres of skiing and jaw-dropping views from some chairlifts.
+Aspen Mountain itself (still called Ajax by long-time visitors) is 3,267 feet covering 750 acres.
 Both Highlands and Aspen Mt. are close to town, with Ajax at the foot of it all.

 Kicking Horse Mountain Resort offers a diverse mix of challenging terrain and excellent snow conditions, located near Golden, British Columbia.
 Kicking Horse features a long vertical drop at 3,790 feet.
 The ski area is home to large alpine bowls, long steep chutes and short lift lines covering 3,000 acres.

 Just a short jaunt from Salt Lake City airport up Little Cottonwood Canyon is Snowbird, a unique resort with vertical at 3,243 feet and skiing over 2,500 feet.
-The cable car rakes you to the top and the fun is just beginning.
-Besides, Snowbird is virtually next door to Alta, the more rustic, laid back “resort” so enjoy them both.
+The cable car takes you to the top and the fun is just beginning.
+Besides, Snowbird is virtually next door to Alta, the more rustic, laid-back “resort,” so enjoy them both.

 Those are some of the longest verticals in North America.
 If your legs are still working here are a few others to put on your bucket list: